Arthy000/gherkin-testcafe/README.md

 `gherkin-testcafe` will provide types for the `cucumber` module.

 Unfortunately, you cannot define your custom parameter types registry file in typescript or with ESnext features.

+## Contributing

+- The release branch is `master`.
+- The development branch is `develop`.

+Always create your new branch from `develop`.

+I'd appreaciate if you would use `git flow` (or follow its naming conventions) but it's not mandatory.

+Commits will generally not be accepted if they have not been properly formatted.

+### Commits

+The package has `commitizen` as a dev dependency.
+To create the proper commit, use `yarn gitcommit` and follow the prompts.

+Do not hesitate to create an issue if you need help.

+### Releases

+The package has `standard-version` as a dev dependency.
+It makes version management pretty easy, as long as commits have been properly formatted (hence the obligation to use `commitizen`)